Picton–Battersby line: Construction

-The NY&C was incorporated into the North Eastern Railway (NER) in 1858, the same year the Rosedale Branch Line for the Rosedale mines was purchased from private owners and began conversion from narrow gauge to standard gauge.
+The NY&CR was incorporated into the North Eastern Railway (NER) by the North Eastern Railway (Bedale and Leyburn and Rosedale Railways Amalgamation) Act 1859 (22 & 23 Vict. c. xci), the same year the Rosedale Branch Line for the Rosedale mines was purchased from private owners and began conversion from narrow gauge to standard gauge.
 It was left to NER to finish the line to Grosmont via Battersby.
 This and the link line to Nunthorpe were completed in stages to 1865.

 Stations

 There were seven stations on the Picton to Battersby section of the NY&C.